 Especially after a heavy meal the body needs a lot of energy for digestion.
 In combination with hydration and low blood pressure that can lead to dizziness or lightheadedness, nausea, and in extreme cases to fainting.

-One of my students fainted in an onsen in Hakodate once.
-He told me that it was a horrible and expensive experience (because he also had to stay in the hospital for a few days).
+One of my students told me that he once fainted in a hot spring in Hakodate.
+He said it was a horrible and expensive experience (because he also had to stay in the hospital for a few days).
 I don’t know if it was because of food, drinks, or stress, though.

 I hope this post didn’t sound too serious or complicated or anything.
 As I mentioned, in the beginning, onsens have a lot of benefits and I’m sure you will have a very nice experience.
 Just make sure that you are doing all the things you should do before going swimming or taking a sauna.
 Oh, and follow the proper onsen etiquette, of course.
 But that’s it in a nutshell!